3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The values `V'` sampled from the \<image3d> are linearly scaled via `offsetvalue` and `scalevalue` giving a sampled value `V'' = V'*scalevalue + offsetvalue`

+__Note__: Summing up [chapters 2](#chapter-2-3d-image) and [3](#chapter-3-channel-from-3d-image): the \<image3d> and the \<channelfromimage3d>-elements describe a scalar volumetric texture.
+Other file formats like OpenVDB or OpenEXR offer similar functionality, and are more efficient at doing so.
+However, their use in a manufacturing environment is hard as these formats are conceptually more complex and harder to implement.
+Therefore, this specification relies on the human readable and conceptually simpler stack of PNGs.
+Later versions of this extension, or private extension of the 3MF format MAY use different 3D image formats to encode volumetric textures and benefit from their advanced features.
+The remainder of this specification deals with the mapping of these volumetric textures onto mesh-objects in a 3MF file and giving these textures a meaning for additive manufacturing processes.
+Replacing \<image3d> and the \<channelfromimage3d> would not effect the remaining parts of this specification.

 # Chapter 4.
 Volumetric Stack